Provençal paradise, with a Michelin-starred restaurant and a designer golf course, hidden between the pines in the Alpilles Regional Park”

 Family friendly accommodation:

-All rooms bar Standard Rooms can take a baby cot, Junior Suites and Suites Prestige alternatively add a rollaway bed; the Family Suite Duplex and Family Suite Lofts both have 2 bedrooms; the Luxury Villas sleep up to 6 guests in 3 bedrooms
+All rooms can take a baby cot, Junior Suites and Suites Prestige alternatively add a rollaway bed; the Family Suite Loft has 2 bedrooms; the Villas sleep up to 9 guests.

 Friendly, English-speaking babysitters